 Dr. Wise received her undergraduate degree from the University of Washington in Zoology and went on to the College of Veterinary Medicine at Washington State University, graduating in 2005.
 Since graduation, she has worked at two small animal practices in the Bellevue area until finding a home at Redmond-Kirkland & Redmond-Fall City Animal Hospitals in the fall of 2014.
 Dr. Wise enjoys internal medicine, feline medicine, and soft tissue surgery.
-She resides locally and lives with her husband, two daughters, and cat "Sally".
+She resides locally and lives with her two daughters.
 Free time is mainly spent with family enjoying what the Pacific Northwest has to offer or just hanging at home.

 Dr. Brands was born in Indiana, but has been a West Coaster for the past 13 years.
 He studied engineering and business at Purdue University before starting a career in retail management.
 It took some time before he found his true calling in life and enrolled in veterinary school at the University of Minnesota, where he earned his DVM degree.